 Depending on who you choose to complete it, hydrostatic pressure test costs can vary.

-One thing that can be said for sure – your cost on the test is nothing compared to what your costs could be for larger foundation repairs.
+One thing that can be said for sure – your plumbing pressure test cost is nothing compared to what your costs could be for larger foundation repairs.
 Particularly if you’re dealing with a pier and beam repair.

 Generally, you should be prepared to pay between $250-$500 for the test to be completed, but the best way to calculate costs is by getting in touch with an experienced company in the Houston, TX area.